 - Pollutants and hormones in foods, especially in processed non-vegetarian foods and vegetables grown using chemicals.

 - Combining certain food groups causes diabetes.
 For example combining beef or red meat with dairy products, milk or yogurt.

 - Alcohol, even in moderation, and substance abuse cause insulin imbalance.

 Why Worry About Diabetes?

 Diabetes by itself is not a disease.
 It is actually a symptom that there is an imbalance in the body.
 If we do not take action to change our lifestyles or eating habits, then a lot of other diseases can occur.
-Therefore, controlling your sugar or correcting the insulin-glucose imbalance is important.
+Therefore,

 Is Diabetes Curable Or Reversible?

 Until now the popular belief was that diabetes remains with you forever.
 However, there are many interventions available in conjunction with regular medications that help manage diabetes.

 Alternate therapies like naturopathy.
 Ayurveda also has medication for diabetes.
 Methi seeds, also known as fenugreek seeds, is an example.
 It can be consumed in various forms and it helps control blood sugar.